 Right to an Advisor

-The parties may each have an Advisor of their choice present with them for all meetings and interviews within the resolution process, if they so choose.
+The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the Resolution Process, if they so choose.
 The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.

 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the College community.

 The Title IX Coordinator can also assign a trained Advisor for any party if the party so chooses.
 If the parties are assigned an Advisor, the Advisor will be trained by the College and be familiar with the College’s resolution process.

 If the parties choose an Advisor from outside the pool of those identified by the College, the Advisor may not have been trained by the College and may not be familiar with the College’s policies and procedures.
 Parties also have the right to choose not to have an Advisor in the initial stages of the resolution process, prior to a hearing.

 Parties also have the right to choose not to have an Advisor in the initial stages of the Resolution Process, prior to a hearing.

 - b.
 Advisor’s Role in Meetings and Interviews

 The parties may be accompanied by their Advisor in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
 Advisors should help the parties prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.

 The College cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the College is not obligated to provide an attorney.